Mekong Lowlands and Central Plains, Cambodia: What to pack, what to wear, and when to go [2023]

 Plug adapter

-A plug adapter that supports outlet types A, C and G. Be sure to pick the necessary kind.
-Many adapters available online are simply plugs and require your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should work in most areas.
+A plug adapter that supports outlet types A, C and G. Be sure to find the correct type.
+The vast majority of adapters for sale now are simply plugs and expect your devices to adjust the voltage themselves.
+If your devices can't do that they could burn up.
+This one works in most areas.

 Luggage scale to avoid fees